Stuck at the Same Weight? 5 Ways to Break a Strength Plateau

 It sounds counterintuitive, but sometimes the best way to get stronger is to do less.

 Fatigue masks fitness.
-If you have been grinding hard for 8-12 weeks, your central nervous system (CNS) might be fried.
+If you've been grinding hard for 8-12 weeks, your central nervous system (CNS) might be fried.
 You are strong, but you are too tired to show it.
 This is especially true if you've been following a high-intensity program from our Strength Training Routines.

 The Fix: Take a "Deload Week."